T30M47/ExperimentalWork/README.md

 # Description for using
 ---
+**I used Linux for implementing this benchmark, response times may be different on other operating systems, but the comparisons between response times will have the same relationships.**

 **The recommended way to use this repo is to clone it, because just downloading the .zip file has extra steps which will be described later!***